API Security Testing

 How It Works

 The scanning engine is shared with Application Scanning, meaning your APIs benefit from the same fuzzing technology and vulnerability research that powers web application testing.
+See How It Works for the full scanning methodology.

 Key Capabilities